 Disconnect Extension Cables

-Still can’t find a way through?
-Quickly see if you are using any extension cables between your display, Fire TV, and power.
-If your answer is yes, then we need to remove those extensions and directly connect the device to TV and power.
+Still can’t get through?
+Quickly check if you use extension cables between your display, Fire TV, and power.
+If yes, we must remove those extensions and directly connect the device to the TV and power.

-Extensions cables provide great convenience.
-But most are made of cheap quality materials that can result in your device malfunctioning.
-So if you are using any, remove them and directly connect your Fire TV Stick to your display’s HDMI port, and for power, use the original cable and adapter.
+Extension cables provide great convenience, but most are made of cheap, low-quality materials that can cause your device to malfunction.
+So, if you are using any, remove them and directly connect your Fire TV Stick to your display’s HDMI port.
+For power, use the original cable and adapter.

-However, for those of you who really need to add in extension cables, look for the ones provided by Amazon Basics.
-They are affordable and reliable, meaning you won’t be facing any inconveniences.
+However, for those who need to add extension cables, look for the ones provided by Amazon Basics.
+They are affordable and reliable, meaning you won’t face any inconvenience.

 Remove Other HDMI Devices From Your TV